xshche05/IPP-2024-project-2/README.md

 ### Composer

 Composer (https://getcomposer.org/) is a very popular tool for dependency management in PHP.
-In this project, we use it very lightly just to define autoloading compliant with PSR-4 (https://www.php-fig.org/psr/psr-4/) and to handle one development dependency.
+In this project, we use it very lightly just to define autoloading compliant with PSR-4 (https://www.php-fig.org/psr/psr-4/) and to handle two development dependencies.
 If we allow any additional libraries, they will be also managed with this tool.

 To avoid complications with the installation in different environments, we have included this tool into the project as `composer.phar` that can be run as a regular script in PHP.
 Additionally, there is `composer.json` that defines autoloading and dependencies and `composer.lock` that holds precise versions of installed libraries.